 stovetop rice pudding

 Many of her recipes were jotted down and made perfect sense to her at the time.
 But as I read these cherished recipes 30, 40 and even 50 years after they were written, the ingredients and even the instructions are sometimes vague and unclear.
-The ingredient list for the all-time family favorite recipe for pound cake lists 5, 6 or 8 eggs.
-What??
-To this day I sometimes use 6 eggs while other times I use 8.
-And I’m not sure what possesses me to do so.

-My Mom’s rice pudding recipe is no different.
-Take a peek at the her recipe above.
 She lists 5 tbls regular rice or more.
 When is the time to use more?
 And as a footnote, raisins, vanilla and cinnamon are listed with no measurements.
-I guess you just wing it as far as how much of each ingredient to add.
+I guess you just wing with those ingredients.

 the ingredients